 - Eliminate roach entry points by sealing up any openings you find in your home’s exterior and foundation.

 Unfortunately, Turkestan cockroaches (as well as other roach species) are a growing problem in our area.
 Roaches’ reputation for being just shy of indestructible is well-earned, and these pests are rapidly developing immunity to just about every pesticide available to private individuals.
 That’s why you’ll need expert help to deal with an established roach problem.

-Here at ProServ Pest Management, we’ve been serving members of our local community for over six years by providing friendly, affordable, commitment-free, and recurring pest control services.
+Here at ProServ Pest Management, we’ve been serving members of Sacramento and the surrounding areas for over six years by providing friendly, affordable, commitment-free, and recurring pest control services.
 Our certified technicians will come to your home or business to do a free estimate and tailor a plan that fits your individual needs.
 So give us a call at ProServ Pest Management at (916) 334-7378 or visit our contact page to get started today!